 You could combine self-insuring with a private medical insurance (PMI) policy with a high excess.
 That way you pay less for the policy, and pay for cheaper expenses yourself, yet you're covered for the more expensive procedures, such as major surgery.
 Read more on how PMI excesses work.

-- Check if you're already covered by your employer (though there is a problem here).
-If you or a partner is employed, it's always worth checking if your employer(s) offer individual or family private health insurance.
+If you or a partner is employed, it's always worth checking if your employer(s) offer individual or family private medical insurance.
 This can sometimes be a no-cost standard benefit (though you may pay tax on it) or an option you can choose to pay for, often via your payslip.

 Firms' bulk-buying power often means they can negotiate big discounts, so find out the cost and cover, then compare it with the cheapest plans that match your needs.